Bryan School Board Considering Expansion Of Summa Cum Laude High School Graduates - WTAW

 More of this year’s graduates at Bryan’s three high schools could be getting academic honors.

-That follows the request of one parent at yesterday’s (MON) school board workshop.
+That follows the request of one parent at Monday’s school board workshop.

 Lisa Hubacek says her daughter…who attends Bryan High… does not currently qualify for the Summa Cum Laude designation because she is not in the highest two percent of her class.